What Your Barber Notices First About Your Hair

 Density and Texture

-How You Actually Style It
+How You’re Actually Wearing It

 Sarah Mitchell